-Andrew Zawacki was chosen as the College's second Rhodes Scholar.
+Andrew Zawacki was chosen as William & Mary's second Rhodes Scholar.

 1994, February 5

-Margaret, The Lady Thatcher of Finchley, former Prime Minister of Great Britain, was installed as the 21st chancellor of the College of William and Mary, succeeding Warren E. Burger, former Chief Justice of the United States.
+Margaret, The Lady Thatcher of Finchley, former Prime Minister of Great Britain, was installed as the 21st chancellor of William & Mary, succeeding Warren E. Burger, former Chief Justice of the United States.

 1994, August 22

-The Board of Visitors approves the restructuring plan of the College, "Principles for Partnership."
+The Board of Visitors approves the restructuring plan of the university, "Principles for Partnership."

 1995, February 3

-While participating in Charter Day activities, Margaret, The Lady Thatcher, chancellor of the College of William and Mary, became the first foreign dignitary since Winston Churchill in 1946 to address a joint session of the Virginia General Assembly.
+While participating in Charter Day activities, Margaret, The Lady Thatcher, chancellor of the university, became the first foreign dignitary since Winston Churchill in 1946 to address a joint session of the Virginia General Assembly.

 1995, April 3